 BIR Audited Financial Statements, when mandatory?

-By this post, let us answer the question of SMEs on whether or not financial statements are mandated to be audited by an independent Certified Public Accountant.
+By this post, let us answer the question of SMEs on whether or not financial statements to be attached to their annual income tax returns (ITR) in Philippines are mandated to be audited by an independent Certified Public Accountant.

 Section 232 of the Tax Code, as amended provides, and hereunder quoted: